wp-plugins/smartbroker/readme.txt

 = 4 - Adding the SmartBroker search widget =

 The SmartBroker plugin includes a customisable widget, *SmartBroker search*.
-To use this widet, go to *Admin* -> *Appearance* -> *Widgets* and add the *SmartBroker search* widget to the relevant sidebar.
+To use this widget, go to *Admin* -> *Appearance* -> *Widgets* and add the *SmartBroker search* widget to the relevant sidebar.
 You can also set default size and price variable for this widget.

 > If you're using the search widget in a sidebar, you may wish to change the template for the 'Search' page - otherwise you'll end up with two search boxes on one page.
 Edit the search page and look for a fullwidth template in the *Page Attributes* section.